Between Strzok and Meadows, war of words after texts tell of FBI 'media leak strategy'

 Congressional sources tell Fox News they expect Trump will soon agree to a longstanding request by the House Judiciary and Intelligence Committees to declassify more documents used to justify Page's surveillance, as well as activities by embattled DOJ attorney Bruce Ohr.

 Ohr had contact in 2016 with Weissmann, then his colleague, as well as other senior FBI officials about the controversial anti-Trump dossier and the individuals behind it, two sources close to the matter told Fox News.
-The DOJ has refused to comment on this story, or Ohr's involvement.

 Congressional Republicans are still trying to get to the bottom of Ohr's role in circulating the unverified Steele dossier.
 A Republican-authored House Intelligence Committee memo released in February said that Steele "maintained contact" with Ohr "before and after" the government fired the British ex-spy as a source.